BlaineDev/431-classes-2022/class01/README.md

 ## As you walk in...

-Be sure to get one of the "Convenient Pieces of Paper" handouts we're passing out. **Don't** write on it yet.
+Be sure to get one of the "*A Convenient Piece of Paper*" handouts. **Don't** write on it yet.
 Instead, get to know those around you.

 ## This is the README page for Class 01.
 How do I get to it?